myklemykle/logs/README.md

 # logs

-Human-generated logs for the Futel project.
+Human-generated logs for the Futel project!